GestionProyectoslds/backend/README.md

 ## Creating Migrations

-You'll need to create and run a migration to run this project in a development environment
+This needs a database connection to function, you may need to create and run a migration to run this project in a development environment.
+This can be done via the dotnet package manager console or through dotnet ef tools in your OS' Command Line Interface

 ### dotnet package manager